Are You Interested in Developing a Nonprofit Milk Bank?

 You may elect to partner with them to serve as an outreach center, distribution center, collection center, or in some other way before investing the considerable time and resources required to develop an independent, nonprofit human milk bank.

 HMBANA member milk banks must be located within the United States or Canada and be initiated with strong community support.
-Accreditation not only requires adherence to HMBANA’s “Guidelines for the Establishment and Operation of a Donor Human Milk Bank” but also makes one eligible for membership status, as per HMBANA’s bylaws.
+Accreditation not only requires adherence to HMBANA’s “Standards for Donor Human Milk Banking” but also makes one eligible for membership status, as per HMBANA’s bylaws.
 As a membership organization, HMBANA accredits and supports member nonprofit milk banks.
 However, HMBANA does not assist in milk bank development.

 Before developing a milk bank, you will want to consider if: